ProximaV/kirk/README.md

-# Theoritical Processor module for IDA Pro 7.7 and 8.3
+# Theoretical Processor module for IDA Pro 7.7 and 8.3

 ## Features